lekasri12/Univariate-Linear-Regression/README.md

-# Implementation of Univariate Linear Regression
+# EX-10-Implementation of Univariate Linear Regression
 # Date:
 ## Aim:
 To implement univariate Linear Regression to fit a straight line using least squares.